cmlang/cml-compiler/README.md

 regardless of the channel where it was released:

 ```
+$ brew update # To fetch all available versions.
 $ brew install cml-compiler
 ```

 Later on, to upgrade to the latest version:

 ```
+$ brew update # To fetch all available versions.
 $ brew upgrade cml-compiler
 ```